rombodawg/Easy_training/README.md

   *Example:* `"max_seq_length": 2048`

 - **use_qlora**:
   If set to `true`, uses LoRA adapters (only a subset of model parameters is trained).
+If set to `false` this will essentailly be full-tuning.
   *Example:* `"use_qlora": true`

 - **load_in_4bit**: